Revisiting consistency for semi-supervised semantic segmentation: Results

-In full-resolution experiments, we only use SwiftNet models.
-The crop size is $768\times 768$ and the scaling is sampled from $\mathcal{U}(2^{-1},2)$.
-The number of epochs is 250.
-The batch size is $8$ in supervised experiments, and $(B_\text{l}, B_\text{u})=(8,8)$ in semi-supervised experiments. \delete{Due to an oversight, batch normalization statistics are also updated in the perturbed branch in full-resolution experiments.}
+Our full-resolution experiments only use SwiftNet models.
+The crop size is $768\times 768$ and the spatial scaling is sampled from $\mathcal{U}(2^{-1},2)$.
+The number of epochs is 250 when all labels are used.
+The batch size is $8$ in supervised experiments, and $(B_\text{l}, B_\text{u})=(8,8)$ in semi-supervised experiments.

+Appendix~\ref{subsec:hyper-parameter-overview} presents an overview and comparison of hyper-parameters with other consistency-based methods that are compared in the experiments.